jamisonordway/book_search/README.md

 Book Search uses the [Google Books API](https://developers.google.com/books/) to find volumes which match a given search query.

+### Contributing

+To interact with this project locally, clone the repo and make sure you have the [lastest version of Node](https://nodejs.org/en/download/) installed.

+Install dependencies with `npm install`

+Run the server with `node server.js`

+Now you can view the site on `localhost:3000` !

 ### My approach to building this app